Scientific Name

 Description

 Echeveria 'Blue Frills' is a succulent plant with a delightful symmetrical leaf pattern and a brilliant blue coloration.
 It forms rosettes of deep peacock-blue leaves with wavy margins.
 The rosettes grow up to 12 inches (30 cm) in diameter.
-Flowers are bell-shaped, yellow-orange, and appear in summer.
+Leaves become wavier with age and take on a pink hue at the margins in full sun.

 Hardiness